robzr/short_bus/README.md

 If you don't want to use the Message return value functionality, you can ignore it, and Ruby's garbage collection will destroy the Message automatically when all subscriber callbacks have completed.

 ## How do you use it?
-It's easy.
-Here's a self-explanatory example of a few services that interact with each other.

 ```ruby
 require_relative 'short_bus'